Persona Matters: Effects of Activation Steering on Short Answer Generation and Scoring: Abstract

 \section{Abstract}

-Activation-based steering can personalize large language models at inference time, but its effects in educational settings remain unclear.
-We study persona vectors for seven character traits in short-answer generation and automated scoring on the ASAP-SAS benchmark across three models spanning two architectures.
-Persona steering lowers answer quality overall, with much larger effects on open-ended English Language Arts (ELA) prompts than on factual science prompts; interpretive and argumentative tasks are up to 11$\times$ more sensitive.
-On the scoring side, we observe predictable valence-aligned calibration shifts: evil and impolite scorers grade more harshly, while good and optimistic scorers grade more leniently.
-ELA tasks are 2.5-3$\times$ more susceptible to scorer personalization than science tasks, and the Mixture-of-Experts model shows roughly 6$\times$ larger calibration shifts than the dense models.
-To our knowledge, this is the first study to systematically examine the effects of activation-steered persona traits in educational generation and scoring, and the results highlight the need for task-aware and architecture-aware calibration when deploying steered models in educational settings.
+Activation-based steering enables inference-time personalization of large language models, but its effects in educational applications are not well understood.
+We study activation-based persona vectors representing seven character traits in short-answer generation and automated scoring on the ASAP-SAS benchmark, across three language models spanning dense and mixture-of-experts architectures.
+Persona steering lowers answer quality overall, with much larger effects on open-ended English Language Arts (ELA) prompts than on factual science prompts.
+Interpretive and argumentative tasks are particularly sensitive, showing up to 11$\times$ larger degradation.
+On the scoring side, we observe predictable valence-aligned calibration shifts: ``evil'' and ``impolite'' scorers grade more harshly, while ``good'' and ``optimistic'' scorers grade more leniently.
+ELA tasks are 2.5-3$\times$ more susceptible to scorer personalization than science tasks, and the mixture-of-experts model shows roughly 6$\times$ larger calibration shifts than the dense models.
+To our knowledge, this is the first study to systematically examine the effects of activation-steered persona traits in educational generation and scoring.
+Our findings highlight the need for task- and architecture-aware calibration when deploying personalized models in educational settings.